petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 resolution.
 Since this is a RANS model, the large scale turbulent structures do not advect downstream like they would in an LES model, as the 3-D vorticity contours show.

+>Or the mesh resolution at 1 diameter downstream [on the difference between the 3-D SA and SST models' mean velocity]?

+This shouldn't be a mesh resolution effect between models since the same mesh was used for each.